-Women are statistically different than men making Financial Planning especially important for several reasons.
+Women are statistically different than men making Financial Planning especially important for them.

 • Although women have greater life expectancies and typically outlive their spouses, their aggregate retirement savings are 50% smaller than men according to a Vanguard study.
 This is not due to savings behavior, but rather the higher wages of men which are about 25% to 33% higher than women.
 This equates to women needing to save more for retirement, and sooner!